jarun/buku/README.md

   - Substrings match (`match` matches `rematched`) for URL, tags and title data.
   - All the keywords are treated together as a `single` tag in the same order.
 Bookmarks with partial or complete tag matches are shown in results.
   - The same keywords are treated `separately` as unique tokens.
 Hence, entries with matching URL or title data are also shown in the results.
 Order is irrelevant in this case.
+  - Search results are indexed serially.
+The index is different from actual database index of a bookmark record.
+Use `-P` option to get DB index.

 <b>Cmdline help:</b>